 Denver Health recognizes the value of internship level psychology trainees.
-All Denver Health psychology interns are employees of Denver Health and Hospital Authority, with a job title of Psychology Resident, and a salary of \$17.18 per hour, or \$35,734 per year.
+All Denver Health psychology residents are employees of Denver Health and Hospital Authority, with a job title of Psychology Resident, and a salary of \$17.18 per hour, or \$35,734 per year.
 Excellent employee benefits include seven paid holidays and twenty days per year of paid time off (PTO) used for both vacation and sick leave.
 PTO may be restricted in the first ninety days (leave time is generally granted for Thanksgiving), and may only be used as it is accrued.
 Other benefits include several medical health insurance coverage options at competitive rates, with family coverage available.
 Dental coverage and a range of other benefits (including a free pass for the public transportation system) are also provided.
 Professional liability coverage is provided under an organizational self-insurance plan paid for by Denver Health.
 The Psychology Resident position is classified as a non-exempt position.
-The organization and the psychology internship faculty support a healthy work-life balance, and interns can expect that their job responsibilities can generally be accomplished in 40-45 hours per week.
+The organization and the psychology internship faculty support a healthy work-life balance, and residents can expect that their job responsibilities can generally be accomplished in 40-45 hours per week.

 The Denver Health Psychology Internship supports psychology residents' participation in scholarly and professional activities including those that occur outside of the regular training schedule.
 As such, psychology residents are granted time off, in addition to their standard PTO, for educational and administrative leave.
 Each resident may use three (3) days for travel and attendance to professional conferences, three (3) days for dissertation defense/graduation, and three (3) days for postdoctoral/employment interviews.
+If the resident does not use all three days for one of these activities then, with approval, the resident may apply the additional days to one of the other activities.
+For example, if a resident starts internship having already defended the dissertation, then the resident may apply those three days to additional time for interviews and/or conference attendance.
 If a resident requests additional time off for educational and/or professional activities beyond this allotment, then he/she may use accrued PTO.
 Additional education days may be approved with using PTO for travel and attendance to professional conferences for which the resident is a presenter.